 - The student should not have a Teaching Assistantship, Research Assistantship, or other significant source of financial aid.

 Interested students should send (email or postal service) the requested materials with other application materials submitted for your application for program admission to the Program Chair.
-To apply, contact the graduate chair.

 University of Hawai‘i at Mānoa (UHM) Scholarships, Grants, and Other Types of Support

 Students apply for these opportunities through completing the Free Application for Federal Student Aid (FAFSA).
 The UHM Financial Aid Services uses the FAFSA results to determine eligibility for the various types of financial aid programs offered.

 - UHM Merit Achievement/University of Hawai‘i Foundation Scholarships